The ABCs Of ROIC

 The sum of ROIC's success can be "summed up" in regards to the reliable and predictable earnings (or FFO) growth.
 For the first quarter of 2017, FFO totaled $34.3 million as compared to FFO of $29.9 million for the first quarter of 2016.
 On a per share basis, FFO increased to $0.28 per diluted share for the first quarter of 2017.

-ROIC is on track with its previously stated guidance of achieving FFO between a $1.10 and $1.14 per diluted share for the full year 2017.
+ROIC is on track with its previously stated guidance of achieving FFO between $1.10 and $1.14 per diluted share for the full year 2017.
 Here’s a snapshot of ROIC’s FFO/share growth (forecast) compared with the peers:

 As you can see, ROIC is forecasted to maintain consistent FFO/share growth of 6% (through 2019) and the stable west coast assets provide the REIT with the most reliable and predictable growth.
-It’s the sum of the ABC’s that has led this REIT to sector-beating ROIC.
+It’s the sum of the ABCs that has led this REIT to sector-beating ROIC.

 Quality Wins the Race

-I can’t say this enough, “quality wins the race”, and I believe that ROIC represents one of the safest REIT investments today.
-Yes, the company os exposed to retail risk, but the properties are extremely insulated due to the strong barrier to entry attributes (referenced above).
-Let’s compare ROIC;s dividend yield to the peer group:
+I can’t say this enough, “quality wins the race,” and I believe that ROIC represents one of the safest REIT investments today.
+Yes, the company is exposed to retail risk, but the properties are extremely insulated due to the strong barrier to entry attributes (referenced above).
+Let’s compare ROIC's dividend yield to the peer group:

 Yes, 3.7% is not like Washington Prime’s (NYSE:WPG) 12.3%, but there is a difference between “investing” in ROIC and “gambling” with WPG.
 It will take more than a few dividend checks to dig out of WPG’s hole (see my value trap article HERE on WPG).